Lolabird/everforest-ant-dark-trilium-theme/README.md

         shortcut: 'alt+z'
     });
     ```
-* Reload (<kbd>ctrl+R</kbd> or <kbd>F5</kbd>) Trilium to enable the script
+* Reload (<kbd>Ctrl+R</kbd> or <kbd>F5</kbd>) Trilium to enable the script

 ##### Usage
-Press <kbd>alt+Z</kbd> or the zen (spa) button in the launcher (left most panel) to enable/disable zen mode.
+Press <kbd>Alt+Z</kbd> or the zen (spa) button in the launcher (left most panel) to enable/disable zen mode.

 There are two types of zen mode available:
 1. Right panel enabled
 2. Right panel disabled

-The right panel is enabled by default.
-If you would like to disable this in the original Trilium, you can either add the following code in a new CSS note or uncomment in the theme.
+The right panel is enabled by default in text notes.
+If you would like to disable this in OG Trilium, you can either add the following code in a new CSS note or uncomment it in the theme:

 ```css
 /*hide right pane*/